gorango/flowcraft/docs/examples/4a_declarative-in-memory.md

-# Dynamic AI Agent from Visual Graphs
+# Dynamic AI Agent from JSON Files

 This example demonstrates a runtime engine that can execute complex, graph-based AI workflows defined as simple JSON files.
 It showcases how to build a powerful AI agent that can reason, branch, and call other workflows recursively using the `workflow` framework.